The Inverse Problem for Single Trajectories of Rough Differential Equations: Numerical Algorithms

+To make the continuous inverse problem for $Y(n)$ possible to solve, first we assume that $Y(n)$ are bounded variation paths.
+Then, we construct a sequence of bounded variation paths

 each time trying to correct for conditions (a), (b) and (c) of definition \ref{def:inverse problem signature} by applying the smallest possible change to the signature of the corresponding path (see figure \ref{fig: algorithm}).
-While no pair $(X(n), Y(n))$ is expected to satisfy all three conditions, the goal is to construct a contraction map so that $(X(n),Y(n))$ converges to the solution of the inverse problem $(\hat{X},\hat{Y})$.
-In particular, convergence of the algorithm implies convergence of $\tilde{X}(n)$ to the solution of the inverse problem $\hat{X}$, thus $\tilde{X}(n)$ provides an alternative approximation of $\hat{X}$.
+While no pair $(X(n), Y(n))$ is expected to satisfy all three conditions, the goal is to construct a contraction map so that $Y(n)$ converges in $p$-variation to some solution of the discrete inverse problem $\hat{Y}^\delta\in{\mathcal I}^{-1}_\delta({y})$.
+Then, since $X(n)$ are the corresponding solutions to the continuous inverse problem for ${y}$ replaced by the trajectory of $Y(n)$ interpolating ${y}$ on ${\mathcal D}_\delta$, their limit will be a solution to the discrete inverse problem $\hat{X}^\delta$.
+Note that by the `sandwich principle', this is equivalent to $\tilde{X}(n)$ and $\tilde{Y}(n)$ converging in $p$-variation to $\hat{X}^\delta$ and $\hat{Y}^\delta$ respectively.